MasonDarcy/ShellChat/README.md

 ## What is ShellChat?

 Shellchat is a prototype collaboration tool.
 It is meant to act similarly to a computer terminal shell, with users using text-based commands to interact with the service, as opposed to graphical artifacts like buttons.
-It includes some basic web service features.
+It includes some basic features.

 * Signup
 * Session-based login and logout